GinSanaduki/Miller-Rabin_Primality_Test/README.md

 * When k is 50, the probability of being wrong is 1 / 1267650600228229401496703205376.

 * Return Value is 0 : Subject is prime number.
-* Return Value is 1 : Subject is not prime number.
+* Return Value is 1 : Subject is not prime (composite) number.
 * Return Value is 99 : Invalid Argument.

 # Recommended gawk version